djeada/Proste-Projekty/projekty/python/fifteen_puzzle/README.md

 ## About the Project

-Gui app for fifteen puzzle game.
+A desktop application for fifteen puzzle game.

 ## Screenshots